3.6 Integration of young people in the labour market

 Many Regions, with the resources of the European Social Fund, have started the experimentation of territorial networks for work-life balance, with the establishment of “Territorial Gender Agreements” between public and private entities aimed at promoting female employment and access to socio-educational services for minors.

 In the same vein, the project "Equality for work and life" (EQW&L) was established, coordinated by the National Agency for Active Labour Policies (ANPAL).
 This project, funded by EaSI-PROGRESS aims to create a new model of intervention and a kit of tools that facilitate equal opportunities and access to the labour market.

 Italy uses its own funds, as well as those of the European Social Fund, to increase the employment opportunities of young people, help disadvantaged groups, increase the skills of the workforce, empower national education and training systems as well as improve administrative capacities and implement the Youth Guarantee program.

-On the basis of the Partnership Agreement, the programming of ESF resources is divided into national operational programs (PON) and regional operational programs consistently with the distribution of institutional competencies that characterizes the country.
-The funds are used on the basis of Operational Programs developed and managed by national and regional management authorities, to carry out projects entrusted to operators, organizations or companies, public or private, called “beneficiaries”.
+On the basis of the Partnership Agreement, the programming of ESF resources is divided into national operational programs (PON) and regional operational programs consistently with the distribution of institutional competencies that characterises the country.
+The funds are used on the basis of Operational Programs developed and managed by national and regional management authorities, to carry out projects entrusted to operators, organisations or companies, public or private, called “beneficiaries”.
 The latter are identified by the managing authorities through public procedures.